Master plant: Glycine max L. MERR.

 Soybean is cultivated mainly as fodder plant, vegetable and for oil production.

 This pea family member probably stems from a native East Asiatic, very similar wild species (Glycine soja SIEB. & ZUCC.).

 Characteristics and substances:

-Soy beans yield a low viscosity, pale yellow oil by cold-pressing and subsequent mild refining.
-Soybean oil has a neutral taste and smell.
+Soy beans yield a low viscosity, dark to yellowish oil by cold-pressing with a typical taste and aroma.

 Alpha-linolenic acid (8%), linoleic acid (57%), oleic acid (22%), saturated fatty acids (15%), vitamin E and plenty of natural lecithine are among its components.
 Soybean oil is a drying, but very vitamin-packed oil.

 Soybean oil ranks first in worldwide production of vegetable oils for food applications.